ebzzry/ebzzry.github.io/en/src/emem.md

 $ emem -Rpc README.md
 ```

-Emem checks for changes to `README.md` every 200 ms. If a change was detected, it will rebuild
+emem checks for changes to `README.md` every 200 ms. If a change was detected, it will rebuild
 `README.html`.
 The timeout between checks can be changed with the `-t` option.
 To specify
 a 1 min timeout: